lip6/core-v-180-mcu/README.rst

 ``cv32e40p layout (GDS)``.
 It will be put into an artifact at the end of the run.
 When run for the first time, it will rebuild all the tool and take a bit less than one hour.
 On subsequent ones, it should take about 8 minutes.

+You can select which SystemVerilog to Verilog translator you want to use, but for now, only ``sv2v`` is working.

 .. note:: This is only a very early version and only a demonstrator on